dmilicic/Android-Clean-Boilerplate/README.md

 # Overview

 This is starter template for writing Android apps using **Clean architecture**.
 You can download it, modify it and start building your apps on top of it.
 Most of the boilerplate code for writing your first view, presenter and interactor is already written and you just need to implement your own logic.
+I wrote a [detailed guide] on how to write apps using this pattern but this README contains the summary.

 This starter app supports **API 15 and above**.